 Deviant Robot was born

-The idea of running events of some sort was there, but it seemed a long way off; until someone on the team suggested we look at MeetUp.com.
+The idea of running Deviant Robot events was there at the beginning, but it seemed a long way off; that is until someone on the team suggested looking at MeetUp.com.

 The Big Bang